fbpx

 Frequently Asked Questions

 Many people wonder how sweet drinks like soda affect their body.
-So for the video linked above, I decided to drink a can of Coke for the first time in a decade, using Levels to see how my body would handle the sudden influx of sugar.
+So for the video above, I decided to drink a can of Coke for the first time in a decade, using Levels to see how my body would handle the sudden influx of sugar.

 Where can you buy a continuous glucose monitor?